fluttered-book/fluttered-book.github.io/content/docs/testing/unit-test.md

 Reflect over the following questions.

 - Can you write test for [bin/calculator_cli.dart](https://github.com/fluttered-book/calculator_cli/blob/main/bin/calculator_cli.dart)?
-- How would your rewrite `bin/calculator_cli.dart` to be easier to testable?
+- How would your rewrite `bin/calculator_cli.dart` to be more testable?